abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 Open up the ```myProject.Rproj``` RStudio project again.
 Open the ```myFunctions.R``` script.
 Delete line 3 (the line that appends a percent sign to the output).
 Save the script (File -> Save ; or Cmd+S on Mac, or Control+S on a PC).

 Navigate to the Git tab in the upper right window.
 You'll notice that our script is now marked with an  ```M```, which stands for 'Modified'.
 Click the <strong>Diff</strong> button.
+A new window will open.
 This is going to show us how our current version of our ```myFunctions.R``` script differs from the previously commited version.

 You'll see something like this: